Home Blog Page 325

 My decision to focus on learning yoga matured with time.
 It started during my practice of meditation with the technique of Pratyahara that I learnt from my master Dada Muktatmananda of Ananda marga in 1990.
 Ananda Marga is the way of Ashtanga Yoga developed by the great master and guru Shri Anandamurti.

-A simple technique called Isvara Pranidhana (means that if we are able to completely surrender our individual ego identities to our own higher self we will attain the identity of God) – yoga developed automatically in my spirit.
+A simple technique called Isvara Pranidhana (which means that if we can completely surrender our individual ego identities to our own higher self, we will attain the identity of God) – yoga developed automatically in my spirit.

 Scorpion Pose Vrschikasana